jauhararifin/dbshark/README.md

 # DBShark

 DBShark is an embedded key-value B+tree-based database inspired by [boltdb](https://github.com/boltdb/bolt).

+> [!WARNING]
-This project is work-in-progress.
+> This project is a work-in-progress.

 Some of key features are:
 - Embedded